Interested in Greek life?

 Other popular student organizations at Dunwoody College of Technology include Interior Design Student Society (IDSS), Institute of Industrial & Systems Engineers (IISE) - Dunwoody Student Chapter, Robotic Snow Plow Team and National Electrical Contractors Association Student Chapter (NECA).

-Dunwoody College of Technology students' favorite campus traditions are Fall Fling, Spring BBQ and Chili Bowl Cook-off.
+The Dunwoody College of Technology community comes together each year for Fall Fling, Spring BBQ and Chili Bowl Cook-off.

 This table offers information on housing at Dunwoody College of Technology.